System Parameters

 substitutions tags.

-The values of the designated environment variable are substituted when loading the system parameters.
+The values of the designated environment variable and/or JVM properties are substituted when loading the system parameters.

 Attention: if you read the raw value from the database using